 What content is your biggest competitor providing?
 Have they forged a top spot in search rankings?

 It’s a good idea to conduct an audit of competitor content.
 Not to copy what they’re doing but to familiarise yourself with the type of content your audience is already engaging with.

 This should give you a good idea of the topics that are resonating well (or not so well) and give you a starting point for creating new content which goes one step further than your competitors.

 What words are you targeting?

 Search engines need to quickly understand what your content is all about for you to rank well - and this comes down to the keywords and phrases you use.

 It’s important to identify the terminology your audience is using when searching for information related to your product or service, so you’re then able to capture these within your content.

 There are many tools out there that can help you with this research, and you’ll be happy to hear that some are free (and others offer free trials at least).

 Google’s good old autocomplete function works a treat too.
 Begin to type a relevant search term, and Google will present you with a whole host of other related words and phrases that people are using in their search.
 It’s a fantastic way to uncover less competitive long-tail phrases that you could be targeting.

-Aim to write yourself a target list of 5-10 keywords and phrases that you want to be discoverable for and work hard to weave these sensibly into your content.
+Aim to write yourself a target list of 5-10 keywords and phrases that you want to be discoverable for and work hard to work these into your content.

 Where and how are you going to distribute your content?